BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/4-SIMPLEX-EXPRESSIONS.md

 ## Logical Predicates

 Operators that evaluate to boolean values are often known as "predicates".
-To avoid confusing them with the "predicate" role in the Simplex type and in the nomenclature of semantic triples, we refer to these operations as "logical predicates" and where further clarification is needed, the other type as "semantic predicates".
+To avoid confusing them with the "predicate" role in the Envelope type and in the nomenclature of semantic triples, we refer to these operations as "logical predicates" and where further clarification is needed, the other type as "semantic predicates".

 `5 > 2` may be encoded as: